MLH/mlh-policies/member-event-guidelines.md

 * **Pure Buttons** ([https://www.purebuttons.com/](https://www.purebuttons.com/)) - We wanted to ensure our organizers continued to have access to high-quality stickers this season.
 Our friends at Pure Buttons have your back.
 If you’re familiar with StandOut Stickers, Pure Buttons is the same company.
   * Continental US.
 10% discount plus free shipping on your order.
   * UK, EU, APAC, Alaska, and Hawaii.
 15% off the entire order.
 Shipping costs will vary.
   * Want an even better deal?
-You’ll receive $150 in credit just for displaying the[Pure Buttons logo](https://static.mlh.io/brand-assets/sponsors/pure-buttons/Pure-Buttons-Blue-Gradient-Logo-RGB.png?_gl=1*539svj*_ga*NDkwMTExMTM4LjE2MzcwNzMzNTY.*_ga_E5KT6TC4TK*czE3NDc4NDMxNzQkbzY2MyRnMSR0MTc0Nzg0MzIyMCRqMCRsMCRoMA.) on your website linked to [https://mlh.link/purebuttons](https://mlh.link/purebuttons).
+You’ll receive $150 in credit just for displaying the [Pure Buttons logo](https://static.mlh.io/brand-assets/sponsors/pure-buttons/Pure-Buttons-Blue-Gradient-Logo-RGB.png?_gl=1*539svj*_ga*NDkwMTExMTM4LjE2MzcwNzMzNTY.*_ga_E5KT6TC4TK*czE3NDc4NDMxNzQkbzY2MyRnMSR0MTc0Nzg0MzIyMCRqMCRsMCRoMA.) on your website linked to [https://mlh.link/purebuttons](https://mlh.link/purebuttons).
 * **Brand Makers** ([https://www.brandmakers.com/](https://www.brandmakers.com/)) - If you’re looking to produce anything from t-shirts to mugs, Brand Makers can help.
 They are MLH’s preferred vendor for all of our own swag.
 MLH works with Brand Makers for our Season Tees, scrunchies, hats, tote bags, and more.

 **Handoff Call with HCM.** About three weeks before your event, your Hackathon Community Manager will spend time with you to discuss final logistics and action items to ensure you and your team are well prepared.